kadena-io/marmalade/pact/marmalade.md

-# Marmalade Tutorial
+# Marmalade V2

-## Quick Guide

-1. Create Token
-2. Mint / Burn Token
-3. Transfer
-4. Sale (Offer / Buy)

-## Marmalade Ledger
+### Marmalade Ledger

 The main contract in Marmalade is `marmalade.ledger`.
-This contract stores the token information, token's accounts, and the policy associated with it.
+This contract stores the token information, token's accounts, and the policies associated with it.
 The main functions, `create-token`, `mint`, `burn`, `transfer`, `sale`.
 Token policies can customize to allow one/both/none of `transfer` and `sale` as a way of transferring. `transfer` allows a direct transfer, and `sale` allows escrowed transfer with timeout.

+### Policy manager

+Marmalade V2's new feature is a policy manager.
+Marmalade tokens now store multiple policies in a `token-policies` format, instead of a single policy.
+We provide 4 different concrete policies (link)
+Policy manager acts as a middleware between policies, and run `policy::enforce-**` functions.

+## Using Policies

-### Create Token
+### Concrete Policies

+Marmalade V2 aims to make token creation simple and convenient, yet still offer the rich features using concrete-policies.
+We provide 4 concrete policies, which will provide the most used functionalities.

+- **Collection Policy**: Initiates a collection with pre-defined token lists
+- **Fungible Quote Policy**: Provides a sale of NFT with fungibles using escrow account
+- **Non-fungible Policy**: Defines the token supply to 1 and precision of 0, so the token becomes non-fungible
+- **Royalty-policy** [dependent on `fungible-quote-policy`]: Defines creator account that will receive royalty whenever the token using `fungible-quote-policy` is sold.

+Marmalade users can mint tokens with above features by adding `true` or `false` next to the policy fields in `token-policies`.
+If projects would like to use customized logic in addition to what concrete policies offer, they can add additional policies to `immutable-policies` , or `adjustable-policies` field.

+## Marmalade Functions

 Token is created in marmalade via running `create-token`.
 Arguments include:

 - `id`: token-id, formatted in `t:{token-detail-hash}`.
 Should be created using `create-token-id`
 - `precision`: Number of decimals allowed for for the token amount.
 For one-off token, precision must be 0, and should be enforced in the policy's `enforce-init`.
 - `uri`: url to external JSON containing metadata
-- `policy`: policy contract with custom functions to execute at marmalade functions
+- `policies`: policies contract with custom functions to execute at marmalade functions

-`policy::enforce-init` function of the policy contract is executed in `create-token`.
+`policy-manager.enforce-init` calls `policy:enforce-init` in stored token-policies, and the function is executed in `ledger.create-token`,

 ### Mint Token